|Use your mouse

 fellow Canadian, Dr. William Osler.
 In 1907 she served as the

 secretary and spent years editing the institution's articles.
 This doctor wrote a successful

 medical paper on heart murmurs, but a male friend had to present her

 paper since women were not admitted to the hall where the paper was

-published the “Atlas of Congenital Cardiac Disease" for which
+published the “Atlas of Congenital Cardiac Disease" in 1936 for which

 she gained a good deal of respect.
 She also wrote a history of nursing,